warpstreamlabs/bento/website/docs/guides/getting_started.md

 ### Asdf

-If you use the [asdf](https://asdf-vm.com/) tool version manager you can install Benthos with:
+If you use the [asdf](https://asdf-vm.com/) tool version manager you can install Bento with:

 ```sh
 asdf plugin add benthos